Tips to Remember During a Divorce

 - Understand the meaning of court orders that restrict or limit behaviors.
 Do not hesitate to ask your attorney for help in these matters.

-- Seek settlement for reasons of predictable results and litigation cost-control when your spouse assumes a reasonable position on issues.
+- Seek settlement when your spouse assumes a reasonable position on issues.
+This can lead to a more predictable outcome and control costs involved with litigation.

 - Develop realistic expectations and/or forecast your financial situation following the dissolution of your marriage.